 How to make a perfect cup of Chai

 - Put the piece of crushed ginger into the pot of 1/2 cup water turn on the gas.

 - When the water starts boiling add 1/2 tsp tea if you like strong tea flavor you can add more tea.

 - Let it boil for some time (1 or 2 minutes) then add 1/2 cup of milk.

-- Add 1 tsp of sugar let it boil for some time, then strain the tea by the help of strainer into the cup.
+- Add 1 tsp of sugar let it boil for some time, then strain the tea with the help of a strainer into the cup.

 - Enjoy the hot tea sip by sip.